Font redistribution FAQ (Frequently Asked Questions) for Windows

 Some of the fonts supplied with Windows were created specifically for Microsoft by leading type designers and type design companies (known as font foundries).
 Other fonts were licensed to Microsoft from font foundries for inclusion with Windows.

-Can I sell things I print from Windows, say a book, report, t-shirts or crafts that use fonts that come with Windows?
+Can I sell things I print from Windows or make using these printouts, say a book, logo, advertisement, report, t-shirt, or crafts that use fonts that come with Windows?

-Can I make graphic files using the fonts, say an advertisement, meme or poster and share, sell or redistribute those graphic files?
+Can I make graphic files using the fonts, say a screengrab, advertisement, meme or poster and share, sell or redistribute those graphic files?

 We view creating graphic files as being essentially the same as printing from an output device.